Nikolay Piriankov, founder of Taylor & Hart tells us about custom made wedding and engagement rings.

 Nikolay Piriankov: We’ve certainly been fortunate–both my wife and I are healthy, and so are our newborn baby girls.
 We continue to be in employment and are not in a position of lost income.
 I really don’t feel it’s appropriate to complain about the little challenges of reduced mobility from lockdown, given the fact that a lot of people have suffered from a health perspective.
 A lot of people have lost family members, and a lot of people have lost income.
 If anything, I would even say that having our girls born in the middle of the pandemic and lockdowns has been a joy.
 We got to spend more time at home with them and have more time to deal with the challenges of childcare.

 I used to work four to five days a week from the office, and now it’s one day a week.
 I’ve been able to be equally, if not sometimes, more productive by working at home, and being around our girls as they grow up is a blessing.
 We try to look at the positives that have come from this pandemic, not only the negatives.
 Of course, there’s a lot of anxiety around when this will end and when things will get back to normal.

 Tell us about you, your career, and how you founded Taylor & Hart.

-Nikolay Piriankov: I’m the co-founder and CEO of Taylor & Hart, a disruptive, omnichannel jewelry brand specializing in custom design engagement and wedding rings.
+Nikolay Piriankov: I’m the co-founder and CEO of Taylor & Hart, a disruptive, omnichannel jewellery brand specializing in custom design engagement and wedding rings.
 I’m extremely passionate about all things related to jewelry, transparency, ethical sourcing, diamonds, customization, technology, innovation, space travel, entrepreneurship, eCommerce, and empowering young people.

 I was born in Bulgaria, grew up in South Africa, and moved to Manchester to pursue a Bachelor’s & Masters’s degree in Business in my early 20s.
 During my studies, I developed a passion for marketing and have successfully started several affiliates, eCommerce, and social marketing start-ups.